bruslim/bruslim.github.io/_posts/2014-06-30-the-execution-context.md

 5. Yes!

 JS will walk the "scope chain" until it finds the identifier or cannot continue.
 If it cannot continue, the identifier will be `undefined`.

-This will throw an error in older IE versions, as `console` does not exist unless the debugger window is open.
+*Note: This will throw an error in older IE versions, as `console` does not exist unless the debugger window is open.*

 Next JS will resolve `actual`.